 Learning Mandarin isn’t always easy.
-There are different tones you need to learn, key phrases that mean different things and sometimes it just feels funny speaking another language out loud.
+You need to learn different tones, key phrases that mean different things, and sometimes it just feels funny speaking another language out loud.

 By practicing by yourself, you will gain the confidence to speak it in front of others.
-Sit in front of a mirror, have a couple of sentences and words you want to master and repeat them over and over again.
-Watch yourself speaking them, pay attention to how you feel.
-Once you feel like you’re comfortable with those sentences, move on to a couple of new ones.
+Sit in front of a mirror, have a couple of sentences and words you want to master, and repeat them over and over again.
+Watch yourself speaking them.
+Pay attention to how you feel.
+Once you feel comfortable with those sentences, move on to a couple of new ones.
 Then, the next day, when you’re out, use those sentences in public.

 We bet you’ll feel a lot less nervous than you’d expect.